-11. Assignment and Amendment. (a) Any assignment or other transfer of an Underlying Master Agreement and Transactions subject thereto by any Enron Party to an Enron Affiliate or by any Counterparty Party to a Counterparty Affiliate permitted under an Underlying Master Agreement, including, without limitation, whether by any permitted consolidation or amalgamation with, merger with or into, or transfer of substantially all of its assets to such entity, shall be made without relieving the assigning Party from liability thereunder and expressly subject and subordinate to this Agreement.
+12. Assignment and Amendment. (a) Any assignment or other transfer of an Underlying Master Agreement and Transactions subject thereto by any Enron Party to another Enron Party or by any Counterparty Party to a Counterparty Party permitted under an Underlying Master Agreement, including, without limitation, whether by any permitted consolidation or amalgamation with, merger with or into, or transfer of substantially all of its assets to such entity, shall be made without relieving the assigning Party from liability thereunder and expressly subject and subordinate to this Agreement.

 (b) This Agreement, the Underlying Master Agreements and Transactions thereunder, and any rights therein, including, without limitation, rights to amounts payable to a Party thereunder, may be assigned or otherwise transferred without consent of the non-assigning Parties as security only if the assignment or other transfer is made without relieving the assigning Party from liability thereunder and expressly subject and subordinate to this Agreement.